johnperry-math/AoC2020/README.md

 thrown up in the air & allowed to fall to the ground.
 Yup: rotations and reflections are in play!

-Completed, using a LOT of types.
+Completed, using a **lot** of types.
 It may actually have been overkill.
 The complexity of the code reflects some of the trouble I had with the assignment.
 I've actually simplified it a bit already, but I've also noted where I think it should be simplified further.

-Made use of constants, rename expressions, a "for" expression to exit a loop, references and renames, custom ranges, "for" expressions inside "if" expressions, and some other stuff I can't recollect at the moment.
+Made use of constants, `rename` expressions, a `for` expression to `exit` a `loop`, custom ranges, `for` expressions inside `if` expressions, and some other stuff I can't recollect at the moment.
 If I do, I'll update.

 ## Day 21: Allergen Assessment